learningcoding-pixel/tp/docs/UserGuide.md

 * `DOB` is the date of birth of the athlete in `YYYY-MM-DD` format.
 * `SCHOOL` is the school the athlete is affiliated with.
 * `ROLE` is the role or position of the athlete in the team, only accepts alphanumeric characters and spaces.
-* `HEIGHT` is the height of the athlete in centimeters, only accepts positive integers.
+* `HEIGHT` is the height of the athlete in centimeters, only accepts positive numbers up to 1 decimal place, only accepts values between 50.0cm to 300.0cm inclusive.
-* `WEIGHT` is the weight of the athlete in kilograms, only accepts positive integers.
+* `WEIGHT` is the weight of the athlete in kilograms, only accepts positive numbers up to 1 decimal place, only accepts values between 25.0kg to 120.0kg inclusive.

 <box type="tip" seamless>